One of our biggest challenges as digital marketers is traffic

 Because Google is a search engine, people start there when they’re looking for information.
 So it’s a lot like the Yellow Pages.
 To drive traffic through Google, you’ll bid on keywords that will help people find you and can lead to an ideal sales conversation.

 There are some tools for eCommerce that help you create your Google ads for you, which is a good way to start advertising.
-For example, eCommerce Ads by Clever Ads is a free app available on Shopify, BigCommerce and Prestashop, that will do all the work for you and for free.
+For example, eCommerce Ads by Clever Ads is an app available on Shopify, BigCommerce and Prestashop, that will do all the work for you.

 Facebook is like a billboard